 Gradients (smaller magnets placed inside the bore of the MRI) come in several different configurations.
-We typically ask for the gradient amplitude which is measured in millitesla per meter (mT/m) as well as the slew rate which is measured in millitesla per meter per microsecond (mT/m/msec).
+We typically ask for the gradient amplitude, which is measured in millitesla per meter (mT/m), as well as the slew rate, which is measured in millitesla per meter per microsecond (mT/m/msec).
 In general, higher slew rates result in faster image acquisition and thinner “slices,” making a sharper image.
 This bodes well for your system’s value.

 Software is critical to any MRI system.
 Without it, all that acquisition data can’t be turned into an image, techs can’t initiate pulse sequences, and images can’t be processed (among other things).
 All MRIs come with a set of software options, some “standard” and some tailored specifically to the types of studies they’ll be performing.
-These are nice to know and if you have the list of enabled options please include it.
+These are nice to know, and if you have the list of enabled options please include it.
 However, the system operating software version is what a buyer really needs to value your MRI.